SIMRAN88/KILLSTREAK_HANGMAN/README.md

 # KILLSTREAK_HANGMAN
-A game for beginners in Pyhton who love to play with words and challenge there opponents.
+A game for beginners in Python who love to play with words and challenge there opponents.